US Spending Bill Contains CLOUD Act, a Win For Tech and Law Enforcement - Slashdot

 The CLOUD Act provides a framework for reciprocal treaties for nations to request data from computers located within each other's borders.
 It also provides a mechanism for a Microsoft to take a law enforcement demand to court if it would force them to violate another country's rules.
 But when neither apply, law enforcement will be able to demand files in accordance with U.S. law.

-One more reason for skepticism (Score:1)
+One more reason for skepticism (Score:2, Informative)

 This is one more reason to be extremely wary of international treaties Ã la CETA and TTIP.

-Reaction from abroad (Score:3)
+Reaction from abroad (Score:5, Insightful)

 And why again do you think your laws apply here?